heyMP/phys010/units.md

 ### Different units for the same thing

-Over time, physicist have invented many different units for the same physical quantities.
+Over time, physicists have invented many different units for the same physical quantities.

 The horsepower is the typical power (energy per time) of a working horse.
 The unit is abbreviated by hp.
 It is often used to measure power output of engines instead of the more standard Watt (W) for electricity.